 You’ll want to cook with your toddler when you have enough time to devote to the activity without needing to rush them through it.
 If you have an appointment in 20 minutes, then save that kitchen activity for later!

 The kids may get really into it and want to keep going and you want to be able to let them—or at least having a buffer of time will make it less stressful for everyone.
 On most weekend mornings, I do a kitchen activity with my girls for morning snack.
-This gives us the chance to do something that we get to eat, there’s no where else we need to be, and it gives me something to keep them busy.
+This gives us the chance to do something we get to eat, there’s nowhere we need to be, and it’s something to keep them busy.
 Win, win!

 3. Keep Messes in Perspective

 Yes, cooking with little kids is often very messy.
-Yes, if you let them get near shredded cheese or sprinkles they will wind up all over the floor.
+Yes, if you let kids near shredded cheese or sprinkles they will wind up all over the floor.
 There may be spills.
-That is what you have a vacuum and/or a broom for.
+That is why you have a vacuum and/or a broom.

-I’d do your best to relax about the mess and consider the cleaning up part of the activity something that can be fun too.
-Put on some music, let the kids help sweep or scrub, and model how cleaning up after ourselves as a normal part of being in the kitchen together.
+I’d do your best to relax about the mess and consider the cleaning-up part of the activity something that can be fun, too.
+Put on some music, let the kids help sweep or scrub, and model how cleaning up after ourselves is a normal part of being in the kitchen together.

 4. Let Them Taste, Touch, and Explore

-It’s okay if they taste an ingredient (provided it’s not raw eggs of course).
-And it’s also okay if they want nothing to do with either of those things and just want to madly whisk.
+It’s OK if they taste an ingredient (provided it’s not raw eggs, of course).
+And it’s also OK if they want nothing to do with either of those things and just want to madly whisk.
 Each kiddo is unique.

-And remember to talk about what you did together so you can get a sense of which parts they loved and would like to do again and which parts they’d rather skip.
-(You might learn that they love spreading icing and putting on sprinkles but they don’t love touching the dough, for example.)
+Remember to talk about what you did together so you can get a sense of which parts they loved and would like to do again and which parts they’d rather skip.
+(You might learn they love spreading icing and putting on sprinkles, but they don’t love touching the dough, for example.)

 Easy Recipes to Cook with Toddlers